-Talisman has recently completed a comprehensive, ultra-detailed gravity survey along 50m and 100m spaced lines over the entire Homer Corridor (see Figure 4).
+During the reporting period, Talisman completed a comprehensive, ultra-detailed gravity survey along 50m and 100m spaced lines over the entire Homer Corridor (see Figure 3).
 This gravity survey was designed to identify and elucidate important structural controls, as well as to define the distribution and attitude of discrete dense geological units including mafic volcanic horizons, as well as less-dense target volcanic sediment horizons.

-Processing and interpretation of this detailed gravity data together with re-logging of drill holes is continuing.
-This will result in a significantly refined geological framework for the Homer/DeGrussa volcanic corridor and potentially delineate further structural and stratigraphic targets within the Springfield Project for possible drill testing.
+Processing and interpretation of this detailed gravity data together with re-logging of drill holes will result in a significantly refined geological framework for the Homer/DeGrussa volcanic corridor and potentially delineate further structural and stratigraphic targets within the Springfield Project for possible future drill testing.